 - Sunday of the Publican and the PhariseeFebruary 18, 2021Beginning of the Lenten Triodion Commemorated on February 21 The Sunday after the Sunday of Zacchaeus is devoted to the Publican and the Pharisee.
 At Vespers the night before, the TRIODION (the liturgical book used in the services of Great Lent) begins.
 Two men went to the Temple to pray.
 One was a Pharisee who scrupulously observed the requirements of religion: he prayed, fasted, and […]

 - Sunday of ZacchaeusFebruary 11, 2021Commemorated on February 14 The paschal season of the Church is preceded by the season of Great Lent, which is also preceded by its own liturgical preparation.
 The first sign of the approach of Great Lent comes five Sundays before its beginning.
 On this Sunday the Gospel reading is about Zacchaeus the tax-collector.
 It tells how Christ brought salvation to the sinful man, and how his life […]

-- COVID-19 UpdateMay 9, 2020Due to Covid-19, our services have changed.
-The Vesper Services have been cancelled until further notice from the Diocese.
-The Divine Liturgy Services are limited in participation.
+- Covid-19 UpdateFebruary 6, 2021Due to Covid-19, our services have changed.
+The Vesper Services are limited in participation.
+The Divine Liturgy Services are limited in participation, but please contact Father Mikel to make your reservation for attendance.
+His number and email can be found under the Contact Tab.
 We hope to return to our full cycle of services when this pandemic is over.
 Until that time, we ask that you continue […]

 We are a mission church of the Orthodox Church in America (OCA), a canonical jurisdiction of the one, holy, catholic, and apostolic communion of Orthodox Christian churches worldwide.
 For information about Orthodox Christianity and the OCA, please visit www.oca.org.